Ensembl/guiHive/README.md

    * URI::Escape
    * HTML::Template

+There is a script in the guiHive root directory called "test_dep.pl" that tests all the dependencies.
+You can run it whithout arguments:
+$ perl test_dep.pl
+If you experience problems setting up guiHive you can also follow the tips printed at the end of that script.

 #### Compilation

 Once you have all the dependencies installed and up to date (specially the eHive code) follow these steps: